-All commentaries submitted to The Observer must include the name and phone number of the author.
-Letters to the Editor may not exceed 350 words, and columns may not exceed 800 words, though exceptions are made at the discretion of the Viewpoint Editor.
-The Viewpoint Editor may shorten any Letter or column regardless of length or deem it worth of print in its entirety.
+All commentaries submitted to The Observer must include the name and phone number or email of the author, as well as class and graduation year if applicable.
+Letters to the Editor may not exceed 750 words, and columns may not exceed 900 words, though exceptions are made at the discretion of the Viewpoint Editor.
+The Viewpoint Editor may shorten any Letter or column regardless of length or deem it worthy of print in its entirety.

 The Observer does not print anonymous Letters to the Editor, columns, comic strips, cartoons, quotes or poems.
 A majority of the Editorial Board may override this provision if the submission is irreplaceably relevant and the author has a legitimate reason for anonymity.

 All material submitted to the Viewpoint Department, including columns, poems, Letters to the Editor, comic strips and cartoons, becomes property of The Observer.
 Any further use of these commentaries without the written consent of The Observer is prohibited.

 The Observer does not publish material, including columns, poems, Letters to the Editor, comic strips and cartoons, that have already been published elsewhere.
 This includes other news media sites, blogs and social media platforms.

 Not-for-profit organizations, those organizations which have a reciprocal usage agreement and those organizations of which The Observer is a member may be granted permission to publish commentaries with the permission of the Editor-in-Chief or the permission of the Managing Editor and the Viewpoint Editor.

 In exceptions, the author of the previously printed material must give legal, written consent or work from organizations of which The Observer is a member.
 Syndicated columns are excluded from this procedure.